arthurpaulino/LeanMySQL/README.md

 ## What's next?

+* Replace lists by arrays in the implementation of dataframes
 * Provide a proper SQL DSL instead of relying on unsafe strings

 Feel free to contribute! :D